Zemledelec/Zemledelec/README.md

 ---

-# Vision
+### Vision

-To build an independent open-source spatial engine capable of supporting planetary-scale visualization, simulation, and industrial digital twins.
+To develop an independent open-source spatial engine for planetary-scale visualization, simulation, and digital twin applications.

 ---

 Contact: